 - The second edition, constructed in 1928 contained a new Children’s room with an Art Gallery above and museum below.
 The Hoxie Gallery is currently one of the premier galleries in the region.
 The changing exhibits feature the work of local artists and cooperative groups.

 - The final addition, which won the 1994 Historic Preservation Award from the Rhode Island Preservation Commission, nearly doubled the size of the building.
 By 1998 the Library began to experience a “space crisis” trying to accommodate the growing collection of audio visual materials, increased programming, and computers.

-The mission of the Memorial and Library Association is to strengthen the community and enrich lives by stimulating intellect and sparking imagination through access to literature, information, nature, and the arts.
+The mission of Westerly Library and Wilcox Park is to strengthen community and enrich lives by stimulating intellect and sparking imagination through access to literature, information, technology, nature, and the arts.

-Westerly Library and Wilcox Park strives to be one of the premiere intellectual, cultural, and botanical assets in the region.
+Westerly Library and Wilcox Park strives to be a premier intellectual, cultural, and botanical asset for the region.